 This program encourages participants to focus on and develop personal strengths and values in conjunction with organizational values and individual legacy.
 Students that graduate from the institute will return to campus as stronger leaders with a continued focus on understanding that personal values and strengths serve as a cornerstone for all leadership development.

 By participating in the Fontbonne University Disney Leadership Institute, students will:

 Students participating in the program will spend the beginning of their experience in cohort-styled coursework that focuses on team development, defining and comprehending individual strengths, and problem solving.

-As part of the program, students will travel to Disney World right after finals conclude in the fall semester to partake in a four-day, training-intensive program that highlights leadership strategies, teamwork, creativity, hospitality and organizational culture.
+As part of the program, students will travel to Disney World right after finals conclude in the fall semester to partake in a multi-day, training-intensive program that highlights leadership strategies, teamwork, creativity, hospitality, and organizational culture.

 Upon returning to campus in the spring, students will be expected to engage in enhanced leadership opportunities throughout the Fontbonne community and serve as ambassadors to the Disney Leadership Experience program.

-The sixth Disney Cohort will focus on The Wonderful World of Disney’s Rodgers and Hammerstein’s “Cinderella” (1997) as an example of the importance of representation, a model of setting goals to achieve one’s dreams, and a guide to exemplary kindness.
-Students will analyze the song “Impossible” in order to engage in deep conversations about Cinderella’s journey to happiness.
+The sixth Disney Cohort focused on The Wonderful World of Disney’s Rodgers and Hammerstein’s “Cinderella” (1997) as an example of the importance of representation, a model of setting goals to achieve one’s dreams, and a guide to exemplary kindness.
+Students analyzed the song “Impossible” in order to engage in deep conversations about Cinderella’s journey to happiness.

 The fifth Disney Cohort capitalized on the Disney Channel’s “The Luck of the Irish” to better comprehend and discuss various privileges, the celebration of diversity and heritage, and the power of teamwork.
 Members of this team analyzed the tale of Kyle Johnson and his friends in an effort to recognize privilege and appreciate diversity throughout our campus community.